writetome51/array-get-and-remove-by-index/README.md

-This function removes the requested item from the array and returns it.
+This function removes a requested item from the array and returns it.
 You access the item by its index.
+The index can be positive or negative.

 Example:

 let arr = [-2, 1, 3, 4, 5];

-let thirdItem = getAndRemoveItem(2, arr);
+let thirdItem = getAndRemoveByIndex(2, arr);

 thirdItem is now 3.

-You can also use a negative index to access an item:
+You can also use a negative index:

-let secondToLastItem = getAndRemoveItem(-2, arr);
+let secondToLastItem = getAndRemoveByIndex(-2, arr);

 secondToLastItem is now 4.